GStreamer/gstreamer/markdown/plugin-development/advanced/allocation.md

   gst_buffer_unref (buffer);

 [...]
 ```

 ## GstMeta

-With the `GstMeta` system you can add arbitrary structures on buffers.
+With the `GstMeta` system you can add arbitrary structures to buffers.
 These structures describe extra properties of the buffer such as
-cropping, stride, region of interest etc.
+cropping, stride, region of interest, etc.

 The metadata system separates API specification (what the metadata and
-its API look like) and the implementation (how it works).
+its API look like) and its implementation (how it works).
 This makes it
-possible to make different implementations of the same API, for example,
+possible to have different implementations of the same API, for example,
 depending on the hardware you are running on.

-### GstMeta API example
+### API example

-After allocating a new buffer, you can add metadata to the buffer with
+After allocating a new `GstBuffer`, you can add metadata to it with
-the metadata specific API.
+the metadata-specific API.
 This means that you will need to link to the
 header file where the metadata is defined to use its API.

 By convention, a metadata API with name `FooBar` should provide two